menabebawy1/github-tutorial/README.md

 2. You will then need to press the signup button in the top right corner.
 3. You will then enter your username, e-mail, password and then confirm password.
 Then press create account.
 4. Github will then send you an e-mail; verify it in order to confirm the sign-up.
-5. Now that you are signed up, you will need to create an SSH key.
+5. Now that you are signed up, you will need to create an **SSH key**.
 Go to the topleft corner and press on the down arrow next to your logo, then press setting.
 6. You will see a menu on the left side of the page, press on SSH and GPG keys.
 7. Then press on New SSH key.
 8. Type in your title and key.
-9. In order to get your key, go to cloud 9 and without opening your IDE, press on the gear icon in the topright and press on the SSH key.
-Copy the SSH key which should look like this:
+9. In order to get your key, go to cloud 9 and _without opening your IDE_, press on the gear icon in the topright and press on the SSH key.
+Copy the SSH key which should look something like this:
 ![](SSHkey.png)
 10. then press on Add SSH Key.
 11. _You are now done!!_